 Early Life

 Thomas Fearn Frist Jr. was born on August 12, 1938, in Nashville, Tennessee.
-He is the son of Thomas F. Frist Sr., a prominent internal medicine specialist, and Dorothy Cate.
-Frist attended Montgomery Bell Academy in Nashville and later graduated from Vanderbilt University with a Bachelor of Arts degree in 1961.
-He earned his medical degree from Washington University School of Medicine in 1965.
+He is the son of Dr. Thomas F. Frist Sr., a prominent internal medicine specialist, and Dorothy Cate Frist.
+Frist grew up in Belle Meade, a suburb of Nashville.
+He graduated from Vanderbilt University and received an M.D. from Washington University School of Medicine.
+He served as a flight surgeon in the United States Air Force.

 Rise to Success